Please Wait a Moment

 Presenting at the Seminar

 All presenters accepted through the call for proposals process must be registered for the Seminar to present in July, but you do not have to register to attend the Seminar first before submitting a proposal.
-After proposal notifications go out (anticipated by early February), accepted speakers will be asked to register through a dedicated Speaker Service Center.
+After proposal notifications go out (anticipated to be in February), accepted speakers will be asked to register through a dedicated Speaker Service Center.
 If you submit a proposal, please wait to register to attend the Seminar until proposal notifications are issued.

 You do not have to be a member of NSPRA in order to submit a proposal.
 You may submit as many proposals as you would like, but please be mindful that due to limited sessions capacity: